gbgabo/dotfiles/scripts/windowSwitch/README.md

 # windowSwitch.py

-A simple shell script using dmenu to list all opened windows and be able to focus on any of them by selecting through the menu
+A simple python script using dmenu and i3ipc module to list all opened windows and be able to focus on any of them by selecting through the menu